 When to File.
 Tax returns must be filed within 2 1/2 months of the end of the association's fiscal year.
 The deadline may be extended for six months by filing the appropriate form.

 Recommendation: Boards should seek the advice of CPAs who specialize in HOAs when it comes to preparing and filing the association's income tax returns.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.